rdiachenko/life/README.md

 ### How to run

 ```
-# install sbt and its dependences
+# install sbt and its dependencies
 $ sudo yum install sbt

-# compile and run Life game on scala
+# compile and run the Game of Life
 $ cd scala-life
 $ sbt clean compile run
 ```